Priyanshu4/Priyanshu4/README.md

 communicate with an autonomous rover in real time.

 **Test Software Engineering Intern** at [Butterfly Network](https://www.butterflynetwork.com/) during the summer of 2022.
 I developed a Flask web app allowing test operators to easily configure and monitor multiple test programs for Butterfly IQ ultrasound probes.

-## Projects
-Manipulator Motion Planning Research (Ongoing) - I am currently working with a robotics professor to independently research motion planning algorithms for industrial manipulators.

-[Fake Review Farm Detection](https://github.com/Priyanshu4/Fake-Review-Farm-Detection) - For a machine learning course, I implemented and tested an approach to detect groups of fake reviewers on e-commerce websites.
-I used graph convolution and hierarchical clustering to detect anomalously dense groups of similar users in a bipartite graph which represents interactions between users and items.

-[Daily Trivia](https://github.com/Priyanshu4/H2O-daily-trivia) - Using a Raspberry Pi Pico and a 2 inch LCD screen, I built a game to decorate the outside of my dorm room door.
-Residents walking by can answer a new trivia question each day by pressing a button to select their response.

-[Propositional Calculus](https://github.com/Priyanshu4/Propositional-Calculus) - For my discrete math course, I developed a Python package which can parse propositional logic expressions and check the validity of a logical argument.

-[Raspberry Pi Robot](https://github.com/Priyanshu4/RPiRobot) - I built a 4-wheeled differential drive robot with a Raspberry Pi.
-The Raspberry Pi hosts a web server which streams live camera feed and allows the robot to be controlled remotely.
-Using OpenCV, the robot can also detect a colored line and autonomously follow it.

-[Chess](https://github.com/Priyanshu4/Chess) - I developed a chess program in Java.
-It has a basic AI which uses a minimax search algorithm with alpha-beta pruning.